Indroic/Ecommerce-Store/README.md

 4.- Create the context for the search. ✅
 5.- Create the main components for the search. ✅
-6.- Create the grid component for show the search. ✅ 7.- Show a mock in the grid component.
+6.- Create the grid component for show the search. ✅ 7.- Show a mock in the grid component. ✅
-8.- Create the fetch for the API.
+8.- Create the fetch for the API:
+8.1 Create the enviroment variables. ✅
-9.- Show the elements in the grid component.
+9.- Show the elements in the grid component. ✅
-10.- Create validations for the search.
+10.- Do the inputSearch work:
+10.1 - Make the inputSearch change the value when the use write.
-10.1 - Show messages if the search is not valid and show with red color.
+10.2 - Show messages if the search is not valid and show with red color.
+10.
 10.2 - Add styles for the search and the title with sass.
 11.- Create the filters for the search.
 12.- Add all the styles for the application using sass .